Shrimp and Grits

 - Serve the grits by evenly distributing between 4 bowls.
 Top each bowl with an even portion of shrimp, and then gently place one egg on top of the shrimp.
 If using the bacon, break into small pieces and evenly distribute between the four bowls by sprinkling the pieces on top of the egg.
 Serve a large green leafy salad with a variety of colorful vegetables and a light dressing on the side to round out the meal.

 - If using regular grits, add an additional ¼ cup of liquid (either evaporated milk or water) and increase the cooking time to 15-20 minutes.
+Best to follow ratio description for liquids that are on the package.

 - Consider sautéing a handful of diced bell peppers and onions and mixing them in the grits.